Chapter Two: The Plan

 Yali didn’t seem very reassured.
 “It’s important for you to be able to talk to someone about it.
 I have the memories of the old Farseers to look to, but you’d only have me.
 What if I can’t give you all the support you need?
 What if it strains our relationship and then –”

-“That's, like, way too much pressure to put on yourself,” I said.
+“That’s, like, way too much pressure to put on yourself –”

 “No, I meant the other way around!
-I mean your – you said you had a 'personal thing'?
+I mean your – you said you had a ‘personal thing’?
 I wish I knew what it was here, but I can respect that, but like, what are you going to do – not have a personal thing?
-You're allowed to have some personal things!
 And every time you have a personal thing, are you going to be worrying about whether it strains our relationship?
-Seriously, it's okay, I'm literally telling you it's okay.
-Look, what do I have to do to convince you it's okay?”
+Seriously, it’s okay, I’m literally telling you it’s okay.
+Look, what do I have to do to convince you it’s okay?”

 “Not exactly.
-It's more like fragments of possible futures.
-The way it works is, I think of something I'm planning to do, and it shows me what will happen if I go through with it.
-So I can think of someone for you to tell about this, and then see if telling them what lead to, to, to anything bad.”
+It’s more like fragments of possible futures.
+The way it works is, I think of something I’m planning to do, and it shows me what might happen if I go through with it.
+So I can think of someone for you to tell about this, and then see if telling them will lead to, to, to anything bad.”

 “Awesome,” I said.
-I still didn't see why this was so important, but I didn't get to see people doing actual magic very often, so I was excited for this.
+I didn’t get to see people doing actual magic very often, so I was excited for this.